Monthly Archives: September 2011

 To conclude, don’t assume the reported conclusions of a study are correctly reported and do not accept a study’s validity without digging a bit deeper.
 Being able to separate the wheat from the chaff when reviewing scientific evidence can help avoid being deceived.

-“Wow … you don’t LOOK like a diabetic!”
+“Wow … you’re so healthy!
+You sure don’t LOOK like a diabetic!”
 I hear that comment frequently.
 I know it’s a compliment, and it’s one I appreciate, but I confess the comment offends me.
 There, I said it.
 Being told I don’t “look like a diabetic” offends the heck out of me.
 Why does it offend me?
 Because it implies that people with diabetes are sick, can’t function normally and should look like invalids or be morbidly obese.
 Nothing could be further from the truth!

 Diabetes has NEVER stopped me from doing anything, and it never will.
 Well, ok … I confess having diabetes could have once stopped me from parasailing, but I lied and said I didn’t have it.
 (God forgave me.)
 There are laws that say I can’t get a commercial driver’s license, fly a plane or scuba dive, but I can darn well do everything else.
 Having diabetes means I have to plan ahead.
 It doesn’t mean I had to give up.

 Although I have Type 1 diabetes (the type that is caused by an autoimmune condition and controlled using insulin), most people in the US have Type 2 diabetes.
 Type 2 diabetes is typically controlled using diet, exercise and oral medication if needed.
 Some things discussed in this post are more applicable to people with Type 1 diabetes, some are more applicable to people with Type 2.
 Regardless of which type of diabetes we are blessed to have, people’s perception of us changes the minute they hear we have “it.”
 The judgment and assumptions drawn are often incorrect and always unfair.